Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This pricing model differs drastically from most of Rocket’s competitors who offer month-to-month, pay-as-you-go type subscriptions.
 With Rocket Languages, you’re essentially paying for lifetime access up front.

 In addition, those prices can be a little deceiving, as those are just the MSRPs.
-In reality, Rocket is almost always running some sort of deal or special promotion, and you can typically find their packages discounted from 10% all the way up to 40% off.
-So keep an eye on that.
+In reality, Rocket is almost always running some sort of deal or special promotion on their Spanish course, and you can typically find their packages discounted from 10% all the way up to 60% off.
+So keep an eye out for discounts and promo codes.

 Also, it is worth mentioning that Rocket Languages does offer a free trial period (so you can always test the waters before fully committing), as well as a 60-day money back guarantee if for some reason you’re not satisfied.